-- Engineering electives (usually 3 to 4) in the Aero/Astro department.
-Each LGO Aero/Astro student works with a faculty advisor to select courses that fulfill academic and career goals.
+- Engineering courses (at least four): each LGO Aero/Astro student works with a faculty advisor to select courses, some of which must be within the department, to fulfill academic and career goals.

 - LGO internship incorporating Aeronautics and Astronautics content, resulting in a dual-degree thesis overseen by the student’s faculty advisor.

 - Each LGO Aero/Astro student is paired with a faculty member at the time of admission who helps select courses that fulfill the department’s requirements and the student’s academic and career goals.

 Many LGO partner companies offer research projects that satisfy Aero/Astro thesis requirements.
 These projects often focus on airplane manufacturing, unmanned aerial vehicles, satellites and space systems, or defense systems.

 - AIP: Developing a new material for airplane manufacturing that is lighter and cheaper to use.

 - Boeing: Developing the launch system for Boeing’s project to send NASA astronauts to the moon and beyond

 - Bell Helicopter: Optimizing the scheduling process for a helicopter manufacturing plant.